 Winter can be unpredictable at times in India.
-During winter plants remain at a dormant stage, metabolism slows down which means there is not much development and also the leaves start falling and going yellow.
+During winter, plants remain in a dormant stage; metabolism slows down, which means there is not much development, and the leaves start falling and turning yellow.

 Find a Suitable Place Indoors